plastic041/hackernews/README.md

 I would like to analyze the percentage of Show HN stories generated with LLMs but I couldn't find the way to do this, because many Show HN stories don't mention that they've used LLMs in their text.

-I'll try to update this article every few months.
+I'll try to update this every few months.